 AeroMexico Club Premier

-AeroMexico is part of Skyteam, an alliance that tends to get overlooked, mainly because its main frequent flyer programs Delta SkyMiles and Air France/KLM FlyingBlue tend to offer relatively poor redemption value, but as you’ll see when you read on, RTM redemptions with AeroMexico represents a massive exception to this rule.
+AeroMexico is part of SkyTeam, an alliance that tends to get overlooked, mainly because its main frequent flyer programs Delta SkyMiles and Air France/KLM FlyingBlue tend to offer relatively poor redemption value.
+But as you’ll see when you read on, RTW redemptions with AeroMexico represents a massive exception to this rule.

-Aeromexico Club premier is a transfer partner to Amex, Citibank and Capital One.
-Amex membership rewards points transfer at a 1:1.6 ratio, which is actually the same value the standard 1:1 ratios of most other programs because they use kilometers instead of miles.
-Citibank and Capital One transfer at 1:1 and 2:1.5 respectively, which represents significantly less redemption value as they transfer at the same rates as they would to programs that use miles as measuring unit, so Amex would be the preferred transfer partner here.
+Aeromexico Club Premier is a transfer partner to Amex, Citibank, and Capital One.
+Amex membership rewards points transfer at a 1:1.6 ratio, which is actually the same value as the standard 1:1 ratios of most other programs because they use kilometers instead of miles.
+Citibank and Capital One transfer at 1:1 and 2:1.5 respectively, which represents significantly lower redemption value as they transfer at the same rates as they would to programs that use miles as measuring unit.
+So, Amex would be the preferred transfer partner here.

 Ordinary on the surface, exceptional for Round-the-World

 On the surface, Aeromexico’s Club Premier program looks fairly ordinary with some decent but not overly spectacular redemption opportunities.
-That is, until you discover their RTW award chart.
+That is, until you discover its RTW award chart.
 A RTW redemption in business class costs 352,000 kilometers, the equivalent of 220,000 miles.
-That’s a serious bargain considering that there is no limitation on the flown distance, a whopping 15 stopovers and no published limitation on the number of flight segments, it's insane.
+That’s a serious bargain considering that there is no limitation on the flown distance, a whopping 15 stopovers, and no published limitation on the number of flight segments.
+It's insane!